Three tactics to keep your staff and customers safer.

 The unprecedented and unpredictable spread of COVID-19 has undoubtedly changed the way off-premise businesses will operate in the United States for years to come.
 While alcohol sales have remained high, likely due to consumers stocking up for their self-quarantine, owners and operators have been faced with a new reality for service – they must commit to quick, clean service now more than ever.
-No matter how you’re choosing to adjust to a new normal, implementing these three tactics could set your store apart for both the safety of your staff and the security of your customers.
+No matter how you’re choosing to adjust to a new normal, keeping your stores safe has never been more important.
+Implementing these three tactics could set your store apart for both the safety of your staff and the security of your customers.

 Eliminate the unnecessary handling of cash